Anne Hathaway: 2009–2011: Romantic comedies and hosting events

 In 2011, Hathaway voiced Jewel, a female Spix's macaw from Rio de Janeiro, in the animated film Rio, produced by 20th Century Fox and Blue Sky Studios.
 It received generally positive reviews from film critics, who praised the visuals, voice acting and music.
 A commercial success, it grossed more than $484 million worldwide against a budget of $90 million.
 Later, Hathaway starred alongside Jim Sturgess in Lone Scherfig's One Day, based on David Nicholls' novel of the same name.
 The film tells the story of two young people who meet annually for twenty years after they shared a platonic one-night stand together.
 Hathaway was clandestinely given the script, as One Day was set in Britain, and Scherfig was not looking for any American actresses for the part.
-After a nonproductive meeting with Scherfig, Hathaway left a list of songs for the director, who after listening to them, cast the actress for the part.
+After a nonproductive meeting with Scherfig, Hathaway left a list of songs for the director, who after listening to them, cast Hathaway in the role.
 (Note: Hathaway said to Scherfig, "I clearly didn't communicate to you what I needed to today.
 But I think these songs can do it for me"; Hathaway left Scherfig "Knotty Pine" by the Dirty Projectors and songs from For Emma, Forever Ago by Bon Iver.
 After Scherfig listened to the songs, she asked Hathaway for more of these and cast her for the role.)
-Hathaway later expressed regret that she might have unwittingly held misogyny during production, as she came to feel that she had not trusted Scherfig as a director because of her gender.
-Her Yorkshire accent in the film was considered subpar.
+Hathaway later expressed regret that she might have unwittingly held a misogynistic attitude towards Scherfig and not trusted her fully as a director because of her gender.
+Hathaway's Yorkshire accent in the film was considered subpar.
 Columnist Suzanne Moore, reviewing the film on BBC Radio 4's Front Row, said Hathaway's accents were "all over the shop", adding, "Sometimes she's from Scotland, sometimes she's from New York, you just can't tell".
 The film itself received polarizing reviews from critics, but became a moderate box office success.